 If you are still not happy you can make a complaint to the Law Society.
 As the regulatory body for solicitors in Ireland, the Law Society sets down rules and regulations about how solicitors may conduct their business, including legal charges.
 There is a Disciplinary Tribunal, which can investigate any allegations of misconduct made against a solicitor.
 Read more about making a complaint about a solicitor in Ireland here.

 You could also have your legal costs independently and impartially assessed by the Taxing Master, this is called the taxation of costs.
 The Taxing Master is an office of the High Court and has nothing to do with taxes or the Revenue Commissioners.
-The Taxing Master has produced an information booklet on the Taxation of Costs (pdf).
+The Courts Service has information on the taxation of costs on its website.

 The Law Society also maintains a list of registered solicitors throughout the country.
 Search the directory of solicitor firms throughout Ireland here.